WHY WE’RE WORKING TOGETHER

-Our five-year partnership with Sky will see WWF working in the oceans around the UK, Italy, Germany and Spain.
+Our five-year partnership with Sky will see us working in the oceans around the UK, Ireland, Italy, Germany and Spain.
 Our goal is to protect wildlife and ecosystems while reducing damaging activities and promoting truly sustainable development.

 Alongside our partnership, Sky has committed to go single-use plastic free, in recognition of the devastating impact that plastic pollution is having on the health of our oceans around the world.
 Sky will eliminate all single-use plastics from its operations, products and supply chain by 2020.